claranet/terraform-signalfx-detectors/docs/development.md

 The CI will always try to regenerate code from current configurations so if one of them is no longer "sync" it will trigger an error.

-The environment used by the CI should be used by the developper to take advantage of a common automation processes producing the same consistent result and allow us to apply global rules and templates homogenous to all modules.
+The environment used by the CI should be used by the developer to take advantage of a common automation processes producing the same consistent result and allow us to apply global rules and templates homogeneous to all modules.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->